Filing a Personal Injury Claim: What Information You Need

 When the investigation is over, the adjuster will make a decision on how much the insurance company will offer as a settlement.
-A skilled lawyer like personal injury attorney Matthew Miller is needed throughout the entire process to negotiate on your behalf, as insurance companies will endeavor to negate your claim or provide a lower settlement offer than your claim is truly worth.
+A skilled lawyer like the attorneys at Miller Stockmann is needed throughout the entire process to negotiate on your behalf, as insurance companies will endeavor to negate your claim or provide a lower settlement offer than your claim is truly worth.

 Contact a Nebraska Personal Injury Lawyer